jrkaupert/cs-webdev-notes/YDKJS/scope-and-closures/ch3.md

-In the above example, the `click` function handler callback does not use or need the `someReallyBigData` variable, but most likely the JS engine will not garbage collect it because `click` has a closer over the whole scope
+In the above example, the `click` function handler callback does not use or need the `someReallyBigData` variable, but most likely the JS engine will not garbage collect it because `click` has a closure over the whole scope

 ```js
 function process(data) {